 MC service users enabled for migration shall be provisioned with configuration that specifies which PLMNs may be used to migrate to other MC systems.

-If the PLMN used by a partner MC system is different from the PLMN used by the primary MC system (i.e. migrating MC service user starts using the PLMN used bye the partner MC system), then:
+If the PLMN used by a partner MC system is different from the PLMN used by the primary MC system (i.e. migrating MC service user starts using the PLMN used by the partner MC system), then:

 - EPC-level roaming (see subclause 5.2.2) is needed between the PLMN used by the primary MC system and PLMN used by the partner MC system; and